DenisZhukovski/Elegant.Dotnet.Commands/README.md

 ### Navigation command execution lock

- Sometimes it can be useluf to lock the command execution once navigation operation is in progress.
+ Sometimes it can be useful to lock the command execution once navigation operation is in progress.
 [NavigationExecutionLock](https://github.com/DenisZhukovski/Dotnet.Commands/blob/main/src/Locks/NavigationExecutionLock.cs) entity can be used to make it possible.
 The class is responsible for checking if any navigation process is still happenning once a new execution request comes for a command.
 If so the new execution command will be just ignored.

 ## Useful extensions